Welcome to the Occupational Therapy Association of Oregon!

 OTAO is a 501(c)6 non-profit organization.
 We came into being June 25, 1947 when we were admitted into AOTA.
 Dedicated volunteers led the successful drive for licensure and in 1977 Governor Bob Straub signed our State Licensure Practice Act (creating the Oregon OT Licensing Board).
 The occupational therapy community in Oregon has grown from a few therapists around the state to over 2,600 licensed OT and OTA practitioners encompassing a variety of field specialties.

 OTAO is made up of an dedicated, passionate, and forward thinking group of OTs, OTAs, OT/OTA students and retirees.
 We would love to have you join us, so please don’t wait, get involved, and JOIN TODAY!

 I am honored to be your President and look forward to our future together!

-June OT Night In
+OTAO Night In

 Donate to OTAO

 The Occupational Therapy Association of Oregon relies on the generosity of donors such as yourself to best meet your OT needs.
 If you would like to donate today please click the ‘Donate’ button below.